tl-its-umich-edu/caliper-event-analysis/src/reconcile/README.md

 ### Application log file

-Prepare log files from the application with as much data as possible to properly identify the Caliper events.
+Prepare event log files from the application with as much data as necessary to properly correlate them to Caliper events from the eventstore.
+For example, timestamp, username, event type, action type, etc.

 In the case of Problem Roulette (PR), those items are:

-* **Timestamp** (`.eventTime`): Must be UTC time in ISO 8601 format.
+* **Timestamp** (`.eventTime` equivalent): Must be UTC time in ISO 8601 format.
 Note that PR doesn't include fractional seconds in its timestamps.
-* **Actor** (`.actor.name`): The users' U-M uniqnames or email address for users with Friend accounts.
-PR created Caliper events with uniqname or email address in the `.actor.name` property. other applications may only put it in the `.actor.@id` property.
+* **Username** (`.actor.name` equiv.): The users' U-M uniqnames or email address for users with Friend accounts.
+PR created Caliper events with uniqname or email address in the `.actor.name` property.
+Other applications may only put it in the `.actor.@id` property.
 Note that email addresses will have special characters encoded (e.g., `@` is encoded as `%40`).
-* **Object ID** (`.object.@id`): The resource which the actor acted upon.
-PR used the URL of questions stored in Google Docs.
+* **Problem ID** (`.object.@id` equiv.): An ID of the problem which the user answered.
+PR used the URL of problems stored in Google Docs.
-* **Answer** (`.generated.value`): The answer the actor gave for a question.
-In the case of events with the `Completed` action, this value will be a string of a single digit 1-4.
-Events with the `Skipped` action are
+* **Answer** (`.generated.value` equiv.): The answer given by the user for a question.
+If the answer is a string of a single digit 1-4, the Caliper event will have the `Completed` action.
-special: they have the value 0 in the log, but the value `null` (or possibly not present) in Caliper events.

-To prepare the given PR log files (TSV) for validation:

-1. Remove column headings, the first line of each file.
-1. Remove the local time and UID columns.
-    ```
-    cut -f1,4-
-    ```
-1. Combine the two log files into one.
+If the answer is the string "0", then the Caliper event will have the `Skipped` action and the `.generated.value` property may not be present or it may have the value `null`.

+Once the corresponding data items from the application and the Caliper events have been identified, format the layout of the application log data.
+This same format will be used for the Caliper event data file later.

+Recommendations:

+* One event per line.
+* Fields are tab delimited and the name of the file should have a `.tsv` extension.
+TSV is a convenient format since the data probably won't contain tab characters (and is easier to work with than CSV).
+* Each line should begin with the timestamp.
-1. Sort the combined log file.
-Having the timestamp at the beginning of the line is convenient.
+* Sort the lines of the file by timestamp.
-    ```
-    sort
-    ```

 ### Caliper events

 Create a file of data from the Caliper events that matches the format of the application log file.
-TSV is a convenient format for this purpose and is easier to work with than CSV.
+Assuming the Caliper events are in a single, large JSONL file:

+1. Get all events with the appropriate `@type` or `action`.
+The basic `grep` utility is a good tool for this purpose.

-1. Get all events with the `Completed` or `Skipped` action.
+    For PR, those are events with the `Completed` or `Skipped` action.
     ```
     fgrep -e 'action#Completed' -e 'action#Skipped'
     ```